jeremyBanks/save/README.md

     -n, --dry-run
             Prepare the commit, but don't actually save anything to disk

+        --name <NAME>
+            The name to use for the commit's author and committer.

+            [default: name from git, or else from parent commit, or else "save"]

     -q, --quiet
             Decrease log verbosity.
 May be used multiple times